|

 alter system set

-DG_BROKER_CONFIG_FILE1='+DATA/TSTP/dgbroker/dg_config_file1.dat'
+DG_BROKER_CONFIG_FILE1='+DATA/TSTP/dgbroker/dg_config_file1.dat' scope=both

 alter system set

-DG_BROKER_CONFIG_FILE2='+FLASH/TSTP/dgbroker/dg_config_file2.dat'
+DG_BROKER_CONFIG_FILE2='+FLASH/TSTP/dgbroker/dg_config_file2.dat' scope=both

 Start

-Processes on all the Nodes.
+the Dataguard broker Processes on all the Nodes.

-ALTER SYSTEM SET dg_broker_start=true scope=both sid='*';
+ALTER SYSTEM SET dg_broker_start=true

 Change

-the Start option in the OCR for the Primary Database to Mount state.
+the Start option in the OCR for the Primary Database to mount state.

-modify database -d tstp -s mount
+srvctl modify database -d tstp -s mount -r

--r primary -o /u13/app/oracle/product/10g
+primary -o /u13/app/oracle/product/10g

-Standby RAC DB for Dataguard Broker Configuration:
+Prepare Logical Standby RAC DB for Dataguard Broker

 Set